cloudops/cloudmc-standard-kb/en/compute-service/working-with-vpcs.md

       - **Load Balanced Tier:**  (Default) Includes the features of the Standard Tier and also offers the ability to load-balance traffic across multiple instances within that tier, via rules that are applied on a public IP Address. **Note: Only a single tier within a VPC can have this offering.**
    - **Gateway:** Displays the IP address of the default gateway for the network tier to be created.
 This field cannot be modified.
    - **Netmask:**  Displays the subnet mask of the network tier to be created.
 This field cannot be modified.
-   - **ACL:** Access control list (ACL) for communication across Tiers within the same VPC.
+   - **ACL:** Access control list (ACL) for communication across tiers within the same VPC.
 See [Securing your network](securing-your-network.md) for more information about ACLs.
       - **default_allow:**  (Default) Allow all type of traffic from/to other tiers in the VPC.
       - **default_deny:**  Deny all type of traffic from/to other tiers in the VPC.
    ![Add network page](/assets/cca-working-with-vpcs-5-en.png)